Alicepinch/everything-vegan/README.md

 ### Target Audience

-One target audience for Eating Vegan are people who want to explore veganism and see what different foods they can make.
 Eating vegan's main target audience is people who are already Vegan and want to get inspiration for what to cook for breakfast, lunch, dinner or dessert and share their own recipes with others to furthur promote that veganism is not boring!
+Another target audience for Eating Vegan are people who want to explore veganism and see what different foods are out there that they can make.

 ### User Goals: